 At UCI (Jaeggi), the project will fall under the purview of the Working Memory and Plasticity Lab (http://wmp.education.uci.edu) whose mission lies in the development of working memory interventions for populations across the lifespan, with the aim to understand the underlying cognitive and neural mechanisms that drive training-related changes using behavioral and neuroimaging methods, as well as transcranial electrical stimulation.
 The WMP lab currently employs 3 full-time research coordinators, as well as a team of undergraduate research assistants, and graduate students and post-docs from both the School of Education and the Department of Cognitive Sciences, and there is a host of ongoing national and international research collaborations providing opportunities for networking and intellectual exchange.

-Candidates should send a cover letter, CV, relevant publications, and the names of three references with phone numbers and email addresses to: C. Shawn Green (email@example.com).
-The ideal starting time for the position would be early 2020 (although earlier state dates will be considered depending on availability).
-Thus, individuals planning to complete their dissertation during the Fall 2019 semester are encouraged to apply.
+Candidates should send a cover letter, CV, relevant publications, and the names of three references with phone numbers and email addresses to: C. Shawn Green (firstname.lastname@example.org).
+The ideal starting time for the position would be during the Fall of 2022.
+However, we will also consider possible start times through the first few months of 2023.
+Thus, individuals planning to complete their dissertation during Fall 2022 are encouraged to apply.
 Review of materials will begin immediately and will continue until the position is filled.

-The lab will be considering new graduate students for Fall 2020.
+The lab will not be considering new graduate students for Fall 2022.

 The lab is always interested in hearing from undergraduate students interested in joining the lab!

-To find out more, send the following information to Hanna Klecka (firstname.lastname@example.org)
+To find out more, send the following information to Hong Guan (email@example.com)